 Volunteering and Work Placements

+We also welcome enquiries from college and university students seeking educational work placements or looking to volunteer at the Garden.
 Our Plant Explainer programme offers students the chance to volunteer at Garden events and drop-in sessions.
 If you’re passionate about plants and interested in gaining experience in science communication, we’d love to hear from you.
-Please contact the Higher Education Coordinator at education@botanic.cam.ac.uk to find out more about the programme.
+Please contact the Higher Education Coordinator at education@botanic.cam.ac.uk to find out more.